smartnic/sigcomm21_artifact/README.md

 3. [Changing compiler parameters.](https://github.com/smartnic/sigcomm21_artifact#3-changing-compiler-parameters)
 We show how a user might modify the parameters fed to K2 by modifying the K2 command line in our scripts.
-The [full set of available K2 parameters](https://github.com/smartnic/sigcomm21_artifact/wiki#k2-parameters) is available.
+The [full set of K2 parameters](https://github.com/smartnic/sigcomm21_artifact/wiki#k2-parameters) is available.
 [total estimated machine time: 2 minutes; human time: 10 minutes]